cyrillus31/hacking_algorithms_diary/algorithms/Problems/Binary search/72 Search a 2D matrix/Search a 2D Matrix.md

 > [!Attention]
 > Beware which pointers you use where!
-> 1) On every iteration you are checking an element at m
+> 1) On every iteration you are comparing an element at m to target
 > 2) You are moving l or r pointers to m

 ## Example solution: